 There are around 6,000 licensed lobstermen in Maine.

-Maine lobstermen catch nearly a million pounds of lobster annually.
+Maine lobstermen have caught over 100 million pounds of lobster annually since 2011.

 Lobstermen are very territorial because if someone else is hunting in their area, the traps can get tangled.